 You could never accuse Devin Townsend of playing it safe: industrial metal, space country, ambient electronica and gospel-tinged power pop (yes, really) have all found a place in the Canadian workaholic’s illustrious back catalogue.
 So, in equally eclectic fashion, his favourite guitarists come from all manner of genres.

-Here are his top five, in the man’s own words!
+Here are his top five, in his own words.

 “So, in no particular order, we’ll start with James Plotkin.
 He was the guitar player in Old Lady Drivers and Scorn.
 Old Lady Drivers released an album on Earache in about ’92, maybe a little later.
 1995, maybe?
 [Spot on, Dev] Anyway, it was called Formula, and his connection to tonalities and looping was just so beautiful and so alien, that I just drew an absolute ton of inspiration from him.”